iudicium/pryingdeep/README.md

 <u>You *will need to read*</u> [Colly Docs](https://github.com/gocolly/colly/blob/v1.2.0/colly.go).
 Also, refer to [Config Explanation](./docs/CONFIG.MD#table-of-contents)

-3. Build the binary via
+3. Build the binary via:
    - `go build` -> directory: `cmd/pryingdeep`
    - `go build cmd/pryingdeep/pryingdeep.go` -> root directory, binary will also be there.